Check your mortgage rate before you buy-to-let

 PROPERTY NEWS - When you buy a property with the intention of letting it out and eventually earning an income from it, the banks will most likely only approve the home loan you need at a higher rate of interest than you qualified for on your primary residence.

-In addition, they may require you to put down a 20% or 25% deposit before they will consider financing the purchase at all, says Shaun Rademeyer, CEO of BetterLife Home Loans, SA’s biggest mortgage originator.
+In addition, they may require you to put down a 20% or 25% deposit before they will consider financing the purchase at all, says Shaun Rademeyer, CEO of BetterLife Home Loans, a South African mortgage originator.

 “Many homeowners who are planning to buy a second property as an investment - or even just to rent out until they retire - make the assumption that because they are already a ‘known quantity’ with a good track record of home loan repayment, they will be able to secure a home loan for this purchase on the same terms as the loan granted to buy their current residence.